jubstuff/giustino.blog/src/posts/2020/2020-07-28-how-to-build-a-website-with-eleventy-and-deploy-it-on-netlify.md

   </p>

   <p>
     <a href="https://www.11ty.dev/">Eleventy</a> is a new static site generator that you can use to build a website and host it on <a href="https://www.netlify.com/">Netlify</a>.
+The great thing about 11ty (as it's also called) is that it's very lightweight and doesn't impose you anything.
+You can decide your folder structure, libraries, and way of doing things.
   </p>

   <p>